Fifty Conservative Thinkers

 Lord Acton – Lord Acton is best known for his most famous observation: “Power tends to corrupt, and absolute power corrupts absolutely.”
 But his contributions to classical liberal and conservative thought loom large and his legacy lives on through the Acton Institute.

 Leo Stauss – It’s hard to overemphasis Strauss’ influence on intellectuals on the Right.
-His work was instrumental in shaping the thinking of many who would later become the intellectual giants of the Neoconservatism movement.
+His work was instrumental in shaping the thinking of many who would later become the intellectual giants of the Neoconservative movement.
 His insights on esoteric writing remains widely studied today.
+He is best known for Natural Right and History, and he co-authored an indispensable book for those interested in political intellectual history entitled History of Political Philosophy.

 Do you agree with my list?
 Did I miss someone you believe deserves to be mentioned?
 Did I include someone you feel shouldn’t have made the cut?
 Let me know what you think.